luke-hays/bug-tracker/README.md

 ## Structure

 Not bothering with any framework, will just use the standard library.
-Go's template engine will be used to handle layouts and components built with HTMX.
+Go's template engine will be used to handle layouts and pages built with HTMX.

 ## Links